purplespider/asset-delete-if-unused-extension/readme.md

 }
 ````

-## How does it work out if an assest is/isn't being used?
+## How does it work out if an asset is/isn't being used?

 It uses the existing `findAllRelatedData()` method, which is what populates the **Used on** tab in the Files section of the CMS.